Transfer Admissions Calendar

 - Secondary School Final Report: This form should be completed by your high school advisor or counselor, and should be submitted via the Common Application system.
 The Admissions Committee may waive the requirement of a Secondary School Report for candidates who, at the time of enrollment, will have completed at least two full years of college work or who have been out of high school for more than two years.

-- College Official's Report: You should have the College Official's Form completed by a member of the Dean of Students’ staff or, in a community college, by a member of the counseling staff who has access to your complete academic and disciplinary college record.
+- Registrar's Report: A registrar is an official in an academic institution who handles student records.
+This form should be completed by your college/university registrar or appropriate dean/college official who can verify your enrollment and academic standing.
 If you have attended more than one college, this form must be completed by an administrator from the college you most recently attended.
 This form should be submitted via the Common Application system.
-If you are not currently enrolled at a college, a letter from your employer may be filed in addition to the College Official's Report.
-If you feel your college class dean does not know you or your work well, copy this form and request that your academic advisor provide the requested information.
-The advisor’s report will supplement, but not replace, the report from the dean.
+If you are not currently enrolled at a college, a letter from your employer may be filed in addition to the Registrar's Report.

 - Two Instructor Evaluations: These forms are to be completed by college instructors who have taught you in academic courses (natural sciences, social sciences or humanities).
 We also welcome additional faculty recommendations.
 These forms should be submitted via the Common Application system.